 Democracy and technology

-The CDDG provides guidance to member States, at all levels of government, to reap the benefits of digital transformation while minimising its risks, thus strengthening trust in public institutions.
-At the moment, the CDDG is working on the following areas:
+The CDDG provides guidance to member States on the above subject-matters, at all levels of government, with a view to strengthening trust in public institutions.

 The impact of digital transformation on democracy and governance

 The CDDG prepared a Study on the impact of the digital transformation, including artificial intelligence and automated decision-making, on democracy and good governance.
 With regards to governance in particular, the study explored how the 12 Principles of Good Democratic Governance were impacted by the use of digital technologies, including AI, in the public sector.
 While doing so, the CDDG also contributed to the activities of the Ad hoc Committee on Artificial Intelligence (CAHAI).

 In 2022-2023, the CDDG will continue to follow and contribute to the on-going work on AI, especially that of the newly created Committee on Artificial Intelligence (CAI).
 In addition, in 2024 the CDDG will work on a Handbook on the use of artificial intelligence systems in the public sector.

 The Recommendation CM/Rec(2009)1 of the Committee of Ministers to member states on electronic democracy (e-democracy) sets out the key principles of e-democracy.
 The main objective of e-democracy is to support existing democratic processes.
 E-democracy opens up additional channels of communication among citizens themselves, between citizens and public authorities, among public authorities themselves and with all other stakeholders.
 At the same time, traditional channels will continue to be used.